marzdevs/Food-Allergy-Checker/README.md

 ## Usage

-Halal-Food simplifies the process of finding foods that meet your specific dietary needs.
+Food Allergy Checker simplifies the process of finding foods that meet your specific dietary needs.
 Here's how it works:

 1. Input the ingredients or dietary preferences you're looking for in your food.